notadithyabhat/medbill-takehome/readme.md

 2. Create a test suite using Jest to test each of the routes
 3. Implement a thumbnail generator for the attachments.
 Would reqire downloading the file and generating the thumbnail.
 This is making me rethink whether not storing the file locally is a good idea for our current use case.
 4. Probably dedicate more time for documentatiion, haha.
+5. Deleted a case, message or attachment will cause case.length + 1 to cause replication errors.
+Need to have a counter for next caseId, messageId and attachmentId

 # API Endpoints

 Note: Users already exist in the database.
+### Instructions: npm start and make requests to the endpoints

 ### 1) **Create a new case**
 - **Method**: `POST /cases`